taylormartin24/osTicket-Lab-wip/README.md

 <img width="949" alt="PHP Register" src="https://github.com/user-attachments/assets/819d8b46-7ffb-4770-a949-eb8d2dd5ece1" />

 ## Download and Installation of osTicket
+In this part of the lab, I had to configure some of the previously downloaded programs to allow osTicket to work correctly.

 Opened the osTicker installer in the IIS Manager.
 <img width="1280" height="764" alt="open osticket installer in iis" src="https://github.com/user-attachments/assets/e4c9de45-df2f-430a-b5bd-c182cbe980c5" />